KevinT/kevintrethewey.com/professional/_posts/2024-11-18-observer-dependent-emergent-time.md

 G_{\mu\nu}^O = \frac{8\pi G}{c^4} T_{\mu\nu}^O,
 $$

-where all tensors are defined with respect to observer O's measurements and emergent time \tau_O.
+where all tensors are defined with respect to observer O's measurements and emergent time $$\tau_O$$.

 ---